seconohe

 \-- xxxx.py <-- A tool

-are optional.
-If you don't have them you can save the extra nodes
+Of course tool and tests are optional.
+If you don't have them you can save the extra nodes level.

 But using the extra level allows to add them easily in the future.